orionsun-ship-it/it-support-ai/README.md

 base, and a real **Model Context Protocol** server that exposes the same ticketing/log tools to VS Code and Claude Desktop.

-This is a capstone project.
-See the [docs/](docs/) folder for product, UX, MCP-proof, industry-comparison, validation, and presentation companions that map 1:1 to the eight grading checkpoints.
-A grader who only reads [`docs/PRESENTATION.md`](docs/PRESENTATION.md) will get the full picture.

 ## Repository tour

 | Checkpoint                                | Where                                                                       |